modelEAU/meteaudata/docs/getting-started/basic-concepts_template.md

 - `full_environment`: Everything you need for complex examples
 - `continue`: Build on previous code blocks progressively

-For a complete list of available contexts and their contents, see the [Context Reference](../reference/contexts.md).
+For a complete list of available contexts and their contents, see the [Executable Docs Reference](../development/executable-code-docs.md).